Tomtss/partner-api-docs/customer-support.md

 ---

 # Customer Support
-Voi is responsible for any service cases related to the ride, accidents, police and insurance.
+Voi is responsible for any service cases related to the ride, accidents and police.
 Any other requests are handled by the partner.
 By presenting Voi contact information while the user is unlocking, riding and unlocking the scooter, most support cases end up in the right place.
 If service requests are sent to the wrong customer support, Customer support forwards them to their counterpart at the other company.
 Refunds are always performed by the partner, but sometime requested by Voi.

 Voi aims to respond to any customer support errand within 2 hours, and within 30 minutes for urgent matters.